 Alarm on pump Number Four

 A baclofen pump can only last so long as the battery, and of course, we know there is no such thing as an everlasting battery.
 Or is there?

-I knew it was going to happen.
-Even so, preparing yourself mentally for hospital admission can be difficult.
-Concerns of hospitality standards, how good will the food be, as it will contribute to the speed of recovery, will my family be Ok without me at home, can they visit, will I be in a room on my own or mixed with other patients in a four or six-bed bay, can I get a bed next to a window?
+Although I knew it was going to happen.
+Even so, preparing myself mentally for hospital admission can be difficult.
+For instance, concerns of hospitality standards, how good will the food be, as it will contribute to the speed of recovery, will my family be Ok without me at home, can they visit, will I be in a room on my own or mixed with other patients in a four or six-bed bay, can I get a bed next to a window?
 All these worries and more keep drifting into my mind.

-Not expecting the alarm to go sound at all, I thought I would get called into the hospital before it went off, as it is an electronic gadget.
-But August the 26th I think it was, I thought I heard a beep.
+Therefore, not expecting the alarm to go sound at all, I thought I would get called into the hospital before it went off, as it is an electronic gadget.
+But on August the 26th, I heard a beep.
 I just put it down to a noise coming from a computer game being played elsewhere in the house by my son and didn’t think anything more of it.